How to pay the supervisory fee

 Queries about the fee notice

-For general queries about the fee notice, please contact the fees team.
+For general queries about the fee notice, please visit the frequently asked questions section or contact the fees team.